 The main lesson we can learn from Leia is that it’s important to fight for what you know is right, and to keep fighting even when it seems hopeless.
 And if you’ve been given the gift of leadership, you should embrace it and seek to do good in the world.

 From princess to senator to general, Leia has been a true beacon of hope in the galaxy, and that’s exactly what we all should try to be in the real world.
 If you see oppression, speak up.
 If you see corruption, don’t ignore it, and resist the temptation to join in.

 I’m deeply saddened that we won’t get to see a full completion of Leia’s character arc on screen, due to Carrie Fisher’s untimely death (although I am intrigued by the announcement that past footage will be used to portray her character in Episode IX).
 However, I’m thankful that we got to see Fisher in her iconic role one last time in “The Last Jedi,” and I hope she knew how much this character meant to fans across the world.

 Want more Leia and Star Wars?
-Keep an eye out for our upcoming podcast on Leia’s Character Journey.
+Check out our podcast on Leia’s Character Journey.
 Also, check out all our Star Wars content, including our popular podcasts digging into Luke Skywalker’s and Han Solo’s Character Journeys, and the concept of Reylo.